petervandivier/yes-chef/README.md

 I'm moving a bit faster now, but I'm trying to keep up with this README as a Useful Document for Future @petervandivier.

+## Elasticsearch

+By commit `91893ab2a16e6215aa7b9c2ec0f28c37ee2a33bd`, we have an Elasticsearch VM with some barebones testing.

+# Tests

+I've added [InSpec for kitchen][12] tests.
+InSpec as a testing provider is [also available for chef][13] for assertions for server-side / suite deployment.

-## Connecting to PostgreSQL on your VM
+# Connecting to PostgreSQL on your VM

-We now have a viable, fully featured database instance.
+With the "mvpg" suite, we have a viable, fully featured database instance.
 We can ssh onto the vm trivially with the `kitchen login [INSTANCE|REGEXP]` command.
 You can find the necessary details to ssh/scp "manually" at `./.kitchen/$vm_name.yml` (mvpg-centos-72.yml in our case).

 How though, would you connect with an IDE?
 Surely you don't want to [_only ever ssh_](https://www.youtube.com/watch?v=zGxwbhkDjZM).

-### SSH Tunnelling
+## SSH Tunnelling

 Assuming you are running [PG Admin][6], you can now connect "as normal" with the addition of the information found in `./.kitchen/$vm_name.yml`, for example: